What Is a Child Therapist?

 Master of Arts in Psychology

-The Master of Arts (M.A.) in Psychology is a 2-year program designed to build on the bachelor's degree in psychology.
+The Master of Arts (M.A.) in Psychology is a two-year program designed to build on the bachelor's degree in psychology.
 A master's degree in psychology with a concentration in child clinical services will serve the future child therapist well.
-This curriculum is designed to provide the graduate with assessment and diagnostic skills directly related to the emotional, academic and cognitive aspects of children's and teens' lives.
+This curriculum is designed to provide the graduate with assessment and diagnostic skills directly related to the emotional, academic, and cognitive aspects of children's and teens' lives.
 Intervention skills in clinical settings will be taught, as will psychopathology.
 A student in a program such as this could expect to take courses covering the following:

 - Introductory psychological testing

 - Counseling microskills

 - Family and self in cultural context

 A doctoral degree program in psychology is structured around intense study and original research, and it results in either a dissertation (for a Doctor of Philosophy program) or supervised practical work (for a Doctor of Psychology program).
 Doctoral degree programs in psychology also require a year of supervised postdoctoral work.
 A doctoral degree program in clinical psychology with a subspecialty in clinical child psychology will qualify the aspiring child therapist for independent practice.
 Coursework for the doctoral student in a program like this might include: